feagi/feagi/PUBLISHING.md

 `feagi-bv` is a separate, platform-specific runtime package for Brain Visualizer binaries.
 It is published via a dedicated workflow:

-1. Go to GitHub Actions → `Publish FEAGI BV Runtime (TestPyPI)`
+1. When the FEAGI SDK release workflow runs, it dispatches the BV packaging workflow
-2. Run the workflow and provide a Brain Visualizer release tag (or `latest`)
+2. The workflow downloads BV release artifacts and builds platform-specific wheels
-3. The workflow downloads BV release artifacts and builds platform-specific wheels
+3. Manual runs are still supported via GitHub Actions → `Publish FEAGI BV Runtime (TestPyPI)`

 Installation: